Neural Parameter Estimation with Incomplete Data: Simulation studies

 \subsection{Gaussian process model}

-In this simulation study, we consider a spatial Gaussian process model, where $\vec{Z} \equiv (Z_{1}, \dots, Z_{n})'$ are data at locations \mbox{$\{\vec{s}_{1}, \dots, \vec{s}_{n}\}$} in a spatial domain $\mathcal{D} \subseteq \mathbb{R}^2$.
-The data are modeled as spatially-correlated mean-zero Gaussian random variables with Mat\'{e}rn covariance function, given by
+In this simulation study, we consider a spatial Gaussian process model, where $\vec{Z} \equiv (Z_{1}, \dots, Z_{n})^\tp$ are data at locations \mbox{$\{\vec{s}_{1}, \dots, \vec{s}_{n}\}$} in a spatial domain $\mathcal{D} \subseteq \mathbb{R}^2$.
+The data are modeled as spatially-correlated mean-zero Gaussian random variables with Mat\'{e}rn covariance function given by

-where $\sigma^2$ is a variance parameter, $\Gamma(\cdot)$ is the gamma function, $K_\nu(\cdot)$ is the modified Bessel function of the second kind of order $\nu$, $\rho > 0$ and $\nu > 0$ are range and smoothness parameters, respectively, and $\tau^2$ is a fine-scale variance parameter.
+where $\sigma^2$ is a variance parameter; $\Gamma(\cdot)$ is the gamma function; $K_\nu(\cdot)$ is the modified Bessel function of the second kind of order $\nu$; $\rho > 0$ and $\nu > 0$ are range and smoothness parameters, respectively; and $\tau^2$ is a fine-scale variance parameter.

 In this example, we take the spatial domain to be $\mathcal{D} \equiv [0, 1] \times [0, 1]$, and we simulate complete data on a regular square grid of size $n = 64^2 = 4096$.
 For computational tractability, we use the package \pkg{GpGp} to simulate training data via the \citet{Vecchia_1988} approximation.
-We implement the Vecchia approximation using a maxmin ordering of the locations, with a maximum of 30 neighbors assigned to each location; see \citet{Guinness_2018} for further details.
-The parameters to be estimated are $\vec{\theta} \equiv (\tau, \rho)'$, and we fix $\nu = 1$ and $\sigma^2 = 1$.
-We assume that $\tau$ and $\rho$ are independent a priori, and we use the priors \mbox{$\tau \sim \Unif{0}{1}$} and \mbox{$\rho \sim \Unif{0}{0.35}$}.
+We implement the Vecchia approximation using a ``maxmin'' ordering of the locations, with a maximum of 30 neighbors assigned to each location; see \citet{Guinness_2018} for further details.
+The parameters to be estimated are $\vec{\theta} \equiv (\tau, \rho)^\tp$, and we fix $\nu = 1$ and $\sigma^2 = 1$.
+We assume that $\tau$ and $\rho$ are independent \textit{a priori}, and we use the priors \mbox{$\tau \sim \Unif{0.01}{1}$} and \mbox{$\rho \sim \Unif{0.03}{0.35}$}.

-We compare the estimators using the neural-network training times, estimation times for a single data set post-training (computational efficiency), and empirical root-mean-squared errors (RMSEs) (statistical efficiency) based on simulated data using 1000 parameter vectors sampled from the prior.
-For the 1000 parameter vectors $\{\vec{\theta}^{(1)}, \dots, \vec{\theta}^{(1000)}\}$ and an estimator $\hat{\vec{\theta}}(\cdot)$,
+We compare the estimators using the time taken for their training and for estimation for a single data set post-training (computational efficiency); and their empirical RMSEs (statistical efficiency).
+Since the likelihood function is available for this model, we compare the two competing NBEs to the MAP estimator that numerically maximizes the incomplete-data posterior density.
+Our results, summarized in Table~\ref{tab:GP} and Figure~\ref{fig:GP:missingness}, highlight several important properties of the estimators.

-where, for $j = 1, \dots, 1000$, $\hat{\vec{\theta}}^{(j)}$ is the corresponding estimate from incomplete data $\vec{Z}_1^{(j)} \sim f_{\vec{Z}_1\mid \vec{\theta}}(\vec{z}_1 \mid \vec{\theta}^{(j)})$, and $\|\cdot\|$ denotes the Euclidean norm.
-We use RMSE$_{\text{MCAR}}$ and RMSE$_{\text{MICB}}$ to denote the RMSE of an estimator based on incomplete data simulated under the MCAR and MICB mechanisms, respectively, where missingness is independent of the parameter vector.
-Table~\ref{tab:GP} summarizes the results, while Figure~\ref{fig:GP:missingness} shows simulated data and corresponding boxplots of the empirical distributions of the estimates for one parameter setting.
-Our results highlight several important properties of the two NBEs.